Geetika Gupta, MD, is a board-certified internist working in primary care with a focus on the outpatient care of

 To move at such a rapid pace, researchers explored new vaccine platforms, like mRNA.
 Manufacturers produced batches of vaccines without waiting for final clinical trial results in order to have them immediately ready if proven safe and effective.
 In spite of the speed, safeguards like data and safety monitoring boards remained in place throughout the process.
 A vaccine is only FDA-authorized once it is proven to be safe.

 The available COVID-19 vaccines underwent extensive safety and regulatory processes.
-In order for the vaccines to receive FDA emergency use authorization, each clinical trial was subjected to review from a panel of scientists who are independent of Pfizer and Moderna.
+In order for the vaccines to receive FDA emergency use authorization, each clinical trial was subjected to review from a panel of scientists who are independent of the companies developing the vaccines.
 These scientists are members of data and safety monitoring boards (DSMB) that review clinical trials of drugs and vaccines.
 DSMBs have vetted drugs and vaccines for decades.

 Even if you’ve previously been infected with COVID-19 and recovered, experts recommend getting vaccinated.
 Your natural immune response may not be strong enough to protect you from future infections.
-The CDC says you may delay vaccination for 90 days after initial infection—since you are considered immune and unlikely to be reinfected for at least this duration of time—in order to give others a chance at protection.
-But if you currently have an active case of COVID-19, wait until after the isolation period is over to make your appointment to prevent spreading the virus at the vaccine site.
+If you were treated for COVID-19 with monoclonal antibodies or convalescent plasma, you should wait 90 days before getting a COVID-19 vaccine, according to the CDC.
+And if you currently have an active case of COVID-19, wait until after the isolation period is over to make your appointment to prevent spreading the virus at the vaccine site.